What information is available on EMIS Change pages?

 For example, if a change is made to a manifest that is not yet open or to a report that is not yet running, you will not see the updates until that manifest opens or that report starts running.
 So if a change scheduled for May #2 impacts the Initial Staff/Course Collection and the Teacher Licensure Course (TLC) Status report, you will not see those changes until the following October when the Initial Staff/Course Collection opens and the TLC Status report starts running.

-Some changes, on the other hand, will be seen immediately.
+Some changes will be seen immediately.
 Documentation changes are one example.
 If the above change also includes a change to the TLC Status report explanation, that update will be posted as of the May #2 release date.

 Note that releases are referred to by the month and the number of the release within that month.
 November 2025 had two releases: the first on November 13 and the second on November 27.
-The first is the Nov #1 release, the second is the Nov #2 release.
-Two weeks later, on December 11 is the Dec #1 release.
+The first was the Nov #1 release, the second was the Nov #2 release.
+Two weeks later, on December 11 was the Dec #1 release.

 Back to Top